sparklingrobots/nano2017/second_draft/meta/Questions.md

 ## WHAT'S THE CLIMAX

-How do we have a gardening related climax?
-It sounds so boring and slow.
-Why did I do this to myself.

-Okay, I think it's a mold or invasive species that unlocks the baddy.

-The climax goes something like this:

 Lo has the cure/the key.
 She has the right song but they all have to sing it together.
 She's trying to gather her people together and get them in the right place and right context.

 She goes to her most trusted person but they've turned.
 They've gone bad and they want her to go with them.
 She doesn't realize it at first then realizes that something is very very wrong.
 She tries the song on them but it's not enough by herself.
 They sing a counter melody and she feels herself falling.
 She runs away.
 She knows she needs to get the others and she still wants to get her bestie.
 But her bestie isn't there anymore.